 - Add quinoa and vegetable stock to a saucepan and bring to a boil over high heat.
 Once boiling, reduce heat, cover, and simmer until all liquid is absorbed and quinoa is fluffy - about 20 minutes.

 - Preheat oven to 375 degrees F (190 C) and lightly grease a 9x13 baking dish or rimmed baking sheet.

 - Brush halved peppers with a neutral, high heat oil, such as grape seed, avocado or refined coconut.

 - Add cooked quinoa to a large mixing bowl and add remaining ingredients - salsa through corn.
 Mix to thoroughly combine then taste and adjust seasonings accordingly, adding salt, pepper, or more spices as desired.

 - Generously stuff halved peppers with quinoa mixture until all peppers are full, then cover the dish with foil.

-- Bake for 30 minutes covered, then remove foil, increase heat to 400 degrees F, and bake for another 15-20 minutes, or until peppers are soft and slightly golden brown.
+- Bake for 30 minutes covered.
+Then remove foil, increase heat to 400 degrees F (204 C), and bake for another 15-20 minutes, or until peppers are soft and slightly golden brown.
 For softer peppers, bake 5-10 minutes more.

 - Serve with desired toppings (listed above) or as is.
 Best when fresh, though leftovers keep covered in the refrigerator for 2-3 days.
-Reheat in a 350 degree oven until warmed through - about 20 minutes.
+Reheat in a 350-degree F (176 C) oven until warmed through - about 20 minutes.